 I did ‘Open Water Deep Sea Scuba Diving’ in Pondicherry where I went down up to 40 feet and witnessed what the underwater life looks like!
 All that I’ve read in books appeared at a distance where I could touch it – and I felt that life indeed is worth living.

-I met the most beautiful people on my journey – some amazing souls, each of whom had something special in them that made them unique!
+I met the most beautiful people during my journey – some amazing souls, each of whom had something special in them that made them unique!

 I met the best auto wallahs and taxi wallahs, who not only gave me discounts but also helped me hunt my desired destination.